 - Projects must be completed by a registered architect.

-- The submitting firm must have an office in the Cincinnati region.
+- The submitting firm must have an office in Adams, Brown, Butler, Clermont, Clinton, Fayette, Hamilton, Highland or Warren counties in Ohio.

 - If the submitting architect is not the sole author of the submitted work, all substantial participants must be given credit.